 - Check your claims status online anytime by logging on to your personal account (NetID and password required)

 - All claims (including resubmissions) must be received no later than April 15 of the year following the plan year (the "Claim it by" date) displayed on your monthly statement or in your online account to be eligible for reimbursement.
+Note: Due to the COVID-19 pandemic, the grace period for filing 2019 claims has been extended to December 31, 2020.

 When to Use Pay Me Back